mnit-rtmc/iris/docs/video.md

 ### Keyboards

-Certain [camera keyboards] can be used for video monitor switching.
+Certain [camera keyboard]s can be used for video monitor switching.

 ### MonStream Control